-- To set the shutter speed, turn the > dial
+- To set the shutter speed, turn the

+dial.

+- To set the aperture, hold down the

+Av ≥ button and turn the < 2 > dial.

-- Press the shutter button halfway. - The exposure setting will be displayed in the viewfinder. - The exposure level mark <1 > indicates how far the current exposure level is from the standard exposure level.
+- Press the shutter button halfway. - The exposure setting will be displayed in the viewfinder. - The exposure level mark <1> indicates how far the current exposure level is from the standard exposure level.